 Dr Florian Bouville - Material Science, Ceramics and Seashells

-Dr Florian Bouville is a lecturer who focuses on Ceramics and Glasses.
-In this video, he discusses ceramics, providing insight into his current research.
+Dr Florian Bouville is a Lecturer in the Ceramics and Glasses theme.
+In this video, he discusses the importance of ceramics and provides an insight into his current research.

 Dr Eleonora D'Elia - The Brilliance of Smart Materials

-Dr Eleonora D'Elia is a Strategitc Teaching Fellow in the Department.
-In this podcast Dr D'Elia discusses why she chose to study Materials Science, her favourite research project as well as examples of 'super' smart materials and their applications.
+Dr Eleonora D'Elia is a Strategic Teaching Fellow in the Department.
+In this podcast, Dr D'Elia discusses why she chose to study Materials Science, her favourite research project as well as examples of 'super' smart materials and their applications.